-- Either History 396 or History 397 may be counted as an elective so that there is a total of 13 courses for the Honors Program-one course beyond the regular major requirement.
+- History 397 may be counted as an elective so that there is a total of 12 courses for the Honors Program.

 Upon completion of the program, students attaining honors in history will have this noted on their college transcripts and will receive a silver honors key from the department at its annual luncheon for graduating seniors.
 Their names will also be called at the Awards Convocation held each May.